aangairbender/cgarena/docs/index.md

     - `max_players`: max amount of bots per match
     - `symmetric`: whether the game is symmetric
 - `[[workers]]`
-    - `threads`: amount of concurrent matches to run (don't set higher than amount of cpu threads you have)
+    - `threads`: amount of concurrent matches to run (check your CPU load when increasing)

 Refer to [this document](configuration.md) for complete configuration options.